mollerse/frp-sbs/blogpost.md

 - Receiving the new record or an error from the server
 - Adding the new record to the viewed collection

 This looks like a fairly simple task.
-Lets implement it using the familiar jQuery liberary.
+First, let us implement it with event driven programming, using the familiar jQuery liberary.
+Let us also throw in some LoDash to get some nice functional handling of collections.
-To make the implementation more in line with current best practices in frontend JavaScript code, lets add some functional programming from the LoDash liberary.

-## The Reactive Programming Implementation
+## The Event Driven Implementation

 First thing we need is to fetch the record collection from the server when we load the page.
 We can do this using the excellent promise-based AJAX API in jQuery:

 ```javascript
     var records = [];